shannonlindsay/Data-AI-Dev/Instructions/labs/create-calculation-groups.md

 Prepare your lab environment by installing Tabular Editor 2, setting up Power BI desktop, reviewing the data model, and creating measures.

-### Install Tabular Editor 2
+### Download and Install Tabular Editor 2

-Install Tabular Editor 2 to enable the creation of calculation groups.
+Download and install Tabular Editor 2 to enable the creation of calculation groups.

 **Important:** *If you have already installed Tabular Editor 2 in your VM environment, continue to the next task.*